mr0zero1/car_lane/writeup.md

      - Hough edges as cyan lines.

 ###2.
 Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be cannot do average for short edges.
+Because short edges are almost horinoztal, I ignored these lines.
+But, these lines could be included.

-Another shortcoming could be ...
+Another shortcoming could be in hough-detected-edge.
+Maybe I would be wrong for hough-transform parameters.
+Short lines are not detected by hough-transform.

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to ...
+A possible improvement would be for averaging lines.

-Another potential improvement could be to ...
+I guess the short line segements are not good to be averaged.
+If applying line fitting algorithmss, It would be better.
+Line or curve fitting is possible.